timewave-computer/vault-indexer/API-spec.md

 }
 ```

-`Position` start block and amount will be immutable.
+`Position` start block and amount_shares will be immutable.
 Any time a position change is captured for an EVM address (deposit, withdraw, transfer), the latest position will be ‘closed’ at `block_height -1,` and a new `Position` will be opened at `block_height`.

 ### Input